US rotor-based cipher machine

 When entering numbers, the user first needs to press the FIG-key (figures).

-This acts like some kind of shift-key.
 As long as the machine is in

 numbers-shift mode, a large neon lamp behind the keyboard is lit.

 When reverting to letters, the LET-key has to be pressed first.

 Some KL-7 machine have been upgraded with the KLX-7 input/output

 interface.
 This option consist of two parts: a contact unit that is mounted

 between the keyboard and the base, and the actual KLX-7 interface that is

 mounted behind the rotor basket.
 When the KLX-7 is fitted, the keyboard is